openebs-archive/openebs-docs/docs/alphafeatures.md

 ## Mayastor

 OpenEBS Mayastor developed using NVMe based architecture, targeted at addressing performance requirements of IO-intensive workloads is ready for alpha testing.
-For detailed instructions on how to get started with Mayastor please refer to this [Quick-start guide](https://github.com/openebs/Mayastor/blob/master/doc/quick.md).
+For detailed instructions on how to get started with Mayastor please refer this [Quick-start guide](https://github.com/openebs/Mayastor/blob/master/doc/quick.md).

 The following features are supported:
 - Creation of a Mayastor pool using block device attached to the node.